bbatsov/projectile/doc/usage.md

 (e.g. `maven`) directory that's recognized by Projectile and you're ready for action.
 Projectile happens to recognize out of the box every common VCS and many popular project types for various programming languages.
+You can learn more about Projectile's notion of a project [here](projects.md).

+!!!
+Note

+    The extend of the support for every VCS differs and Git is the best supported one.
+Projectile supports some advanced features like working with Git submodules and using `git-grep` instead GNU grep.

 You need to know only a handful of Projectile commands to start benefiting from it.